rjacobson16/swagreads/README.md

 * Book recommendations: an engine which generates book recommendations for each user based on their book ratings and the book ratings of similar users.

 * Fix - usernames on comments: edit the review index item so that the username attached to the review's author_id is displayed.

+-- Oct 2019 --

+Redo entire frontend lmao what the hell